TranscryptOrg/Transcrypt/README.rst

 What's new
 ==========

+- 'nonlocal' implemented + testcase.
-- Missing com.fabricjs module added
+- Missing com.fabricjs module added.
 - Fix for missing getsitepackages () of virtualenv, tested.
 - Fix for missing global and nonlocal, only partially tested.
 - Core is feature complete for first release.